inverno-io/inverno-mods/doc/reference-guide.md

 #### Error handler

 The HTTP server defines an error exchange handler to handle exceptions thrown when processing HTTP requests when this is still possible, basically when the response headers haven't been sent yet to the client.
-By default, it uses a basic error handler implementation which handles standard `HttpException` and responds empty body messages with HTTP error status corresponding to the exception.
+By default, it uses a basic `ErrorExchangeHandler` implementation which handles standard `HttpException` and responds empty body messages with HTTP error status corresponding to the exception.

-This default implementation should be enough for a basic HTTP server but a custom handler can be provided to produce custom error pages for specific types of error.
-This can be done in the exact same way as the [root handler](#root-handler) by defining an error exchange handler bean:
+This default implementation should be enough for a basic HTTP server but a custom handler should be provided to produce custom error pages or handle specific types of error.
+This can be done in the exact same way as for the [root handler](#root-handler) by defining an error exchange handler bean:

 ```java
 package io.inverno.example.app_http;